 Instructions

-- While pasta is cooking, heat a large skillet on medium or medium high heat (depending on the type of skillet being used).
+- While pasta is cooking, add one tablespoon of avocado oil to a large skillet on medium or medium high heat (depending on the type of skillet being used).
+The bottom of the skillet should have a light coating of oil.2 tablespoon avocado oil

 - Add broth and Coconut Aminos (or soy sauce) to the skillet.
 Stir to combine.
+Cook for two minutes.½ cup Coconut Aminos or less-sodium soy sauce, 1 ½ cup broth or stock

 - Add the noodles to the skillet.
 Toss to combine.